calamity10110/glob-lang/STRUCTURE.md

 ## Introduction

-### What Makes GLOB Different?
+### What Makes GUL Different?

-GLOB uses an **automatic code organization system** that splits your code into logical blocks.
+GUL uses an **automatic code organization system** that splits your code into logical blocks.
 This means:

 ✅ **You write everything in one file** (`main.mn`)
 ✅ **Compiler automatically organizes** your code into structured blocks